|Nutrition Facts (per serving)|

 - If you can't find King's Hawaiian Rolls or similar small pull-apart dinner rolls, use slider buns and divide the ingredients evenly among the buns.

-- Replace the Swiss or cheddar cheese with Muenster, Havarti, or mozzarella cheese.
+- Replace the Swiss cheese with cheddar, Muenster, havarti, or mozzarella cheese.

 - Instead of minced onion, blend 1 1/2 teaspoons of onion powder into the mustard mixture.